Do you ever think to yourself “Why is it so hard to put these kids to bed?!”

 All traces of the well rested, sane individual that I used to be are gone.
 Coffee and the promise that they will one day move out are the only reasons I hold it together (most days).
 This list is what I have learned from seven years of parenting.
 If you’re doing it better, I applaud you.
 I also have two kids for you to raise…you know, since you’ve obviously got your shit together.
 They’re not so bad.
-Kinda cute, they smell good after a bath, they almost never embarrass me in public…
+They’re kinda cute, they smell good after a bath, and they almost never embarrass me in public.

 That’s a lie too.
 It’s bad.